Interstate 94 in North Dakota: Points of interest

 At approximately milemarker 275 on the westbound lanes between Jamestown and Valley City, the highway crosses the Laurentian Divide, at an elevation of 1490 ft above sea level.
 The rivers that are west of this divide flow south into the Atlantic Ocean from the Gulf of Mexico, while the rivers that are east of the divide flow north into Hudson Bay.
 The James River, that flows through Jamestown, feeds into the Atlantic Ocean, while the Sheyenne River, that flows through Valley City (36 mi east of Jamestown), feeds into Hudson Bay.
+A mile east of Exit 283 (ND 1 north), diagonally arranged trees and other objects implies that an exit had once existed or had been planned for that intersection.

 In Fargo, a well-known yet unnamed pedestrian bridge crosses over I-94; opened in 1976, in time for the US Bicentennial.
 While providing a unique crossing for the surrounding neighborhoods, it serves as a landmark for commuters and travelers.
 Westbound, it is one of the first North Dakota landmarks visible from the highway.